partigabor/aromatica-old/content/materials/fennel.md

 +++
 title = "Fennel"
 author = "Gabor Parti"
-date = "2023-10-11"
+date = "2023-10-12"
-description = "The dried fruits of a perennial herb." weight = 10
+description = "Fennel seeds are ground and used as a spice or as an ingredient of a spice mixture. " weight = 10
 # draft = "true"
 # hidden = "true"